 How many times have you used the internet to find a local business in the last 12 months?

 The tendency is clear; online and offline will melt into one with increased emphasis given to online recommendations and reviews before purchasing a product or service.
-Although complex, it’s your job as a marketer to connect the dots and win the battle of the booming online market – taking shortcuts surely won’t get you there.
+Although complex, it is your job as a marketer to connect the dots and win the battle of the booming online market – taking shortcuts surely will not get you there.

 Latest posts by Immanuel Simonsen (see all)